 2. Place cake pans on center oven rack; pans should not be touching each other.
 You may wish to cover fruitcakes with aluminum foil for the last half hour of baking.

-With such a long baking time and with so many varieties of fruitcake, color alone won’t indicate when the cake is done.
-Test for doneness by poking a skewer or a toothpick near the cake’s center.
+4. Test for doneness by poking a skewer or a toothpick near the cake's center.
 It should come out clean.
+With such a long baking time and with so many varieties of fruitcake, color alone won't indicate when the cake is done.